yodakohl/techtree/README.md

 Edit `app.js`, `style.css`, and `index.html` to adjust the interface.
 The server itself is implemented in `server.js`.
 Restart the server after making changes to server-side code.

-### Large graphs

-When the tech tree grows beyond a hundred nodes the browser may struggle to render every node individually.
-The application now automatically clusters technologies by era once this threshold is reached and disables physics after the initial stabilisation.
-Double‑click a cluster to expand it and reveal the underlying technologies.